 For those unable to attend in person, degree conferral ceremonies will be available for live stream and post-ceremony viewing.

 North Campus directions are available on the Visiting UB website.
-To ensure your vist to campus during the busy Commencement season goes well, please view the alternate campus access information below.
+To ensure your visit to campus during the busy Commencement season goes well, please view the alternate campus access information below.

 Use the Coventry Entrance (off of Millersport Highway) or Flint Entrance (off Millersport Highway or Maple Road) for the most direct access to events at Alumni Arena, the Center for the Arts and Slee Hall.